Trontinemab: Development history

-As for the safety profile, the most common adverse effects were infusion-related reactions and anemia.
-The incidence of IRRs reduced when more aggressive premedication with steroids was used, while the incidence of anemia was attributed to frequent blood draws and was considered infrequent and mild.
-ARIA (both ARIA-E and ARIA-H) was uncommon, with a combined incidence rate of 4.1% in the highest dose group.
-There was a fatal case in the 1.8 mg/kg cohort - a 78-year-old woman who had a large bleeding in her right frontal lobe on day 44.
+As for the safety profile, the most common adverse effects were infusion-related reactions (IRRs) and anemia.
+The incidence of IRRs lessened when more aggressive premedication with steroids was used, while the incidence of anemia was attributed to frequent blood draws and was considered infrequent and mild.
+ARIA (both ARIA-E and ARIA-H) was uncommon, with a combined incidence of 4.1% in the highest dose group.
+There was a fatal case in the 1.8 mg/kg cohort—a 78-year-old woman with hemorrhagic bleeding in her right frontal lobe on day 44.
 She had been considered a person with a high bleeding risk due to her screening tests showing that she had superficial siderosis and genetic factors, which are the signs of probable cerebral amyloid angiopathy.
 The trial's protocol was amended after her death to exclude those with superficial siderosis.

-In AAIC 2025, Roche announced its plans for two phase III, identically-designed trials, Trontier 1 and Trontier 2.
+At the 2025 Alzheimer's Association International Conference, Roche announced plans for two phase-III, identically designed trials, TRONTIER 1 and TRONTIER 2, both of which are, as of September 9th, 2026, actively enrolling patients with mild-to-moderate AD.
+Participants will go through a master prescreening study called TRAVELLER, then undergo an 8-week screening phase, and be randomized into two cohorts: one receiving trontinemab at 3.6 mg/kg (every 4 weeks for the first 24 weeks, then the dosing interval extends to every 12 weeks), and the other receiving a placebo.
+The trial includes patients with Mini–Mental State Examination (MMSE) scores of 2.2 or higher and Clinical Dementia Rating scores between 0.5 and 1, aged 50 to 90, with evidence of amyloid pathology.
+Excluded are individuals with any brain macrohemorrhage, four or more microhemorrhages, severe white matter disease, or other conditions that could impact cognition.

+In 2026 "The PrevenTron study will give trontinemab to people aged between 55 and 80 who have no cognitive symptoms but whose blood tests show biological signs associated with Alzheimer’s.
+Around 1,600 volunteers will take part internationally, including at more than 15 centres in Britain, with an NHS trust in Surrey the first in Europe to start recruiting."